Disappearance of Ann Marie Burr

-After his capture in 1978, Bundy was considered a suspect when it was revealed that he had previously lived in close proximity to the Burr residence and delivered newspapers near the house.
-A size-6 shoe imprint was found outside the Burrs' open living-room window, and some investigators believed this was consistent with a teenaged perpetrator.
-After corresponding with Bundy prior to his 1989 execution, Burr's parents publicly stated that, based on circumstantial evidence, they believed their daughter's remains may have been buried on the University of Puget Sound (UPS) campus.
+Bundy became a person of interest following his 1978 arrest, when it was revealed that he had previously lived near the Burr residence and delivered newspapers in the area.
+Bundy had been known to exhibit disturbing behavior from an early age.
+A size‑6 shoe print found beneath the open window was considered by some investigators to be consistent with a teenage perpetrator.
+Burr's parents later stated that, based on circumstantial evidence and correspondence with Bundy before his 1989 execution, they believed their daughter's remains might have been buried on the University of Puget Sound campus.

-In 2011, forensic testing of material evidence from the Burr crime scene yielded insufficient intact DNA sequences for comparison with Bundy's.
-Burr's whereabouts remain unknown.
+In 2011, forensic testing of material from the crime scene yielded insufficient DNA for comparison with Bundy.